Master’s in English as a second language program

 At the end of your master’s program, you can have the option to continue studying to the doctoral level.
 A doctorate extends your skills and knowledge in a specialized area, and ultimately your career opportunities.

 Ph.D. in education

-This degree is designed to prepare students for careers in teaching or research.
-You will not only participate in doctorate level coursework, but be responsible for conducting your own research which benefits the program.
+A Ph.D. in education is designed to prepare students for careers in teaching or research.
+You will not only participate in doctorate level coursework but be responsible for conducting your own research which benefits the program.
 This program has a theoretical study-based approach to education and learning.

-If you’re looking to earn a professional doctorate for an administrative role, then perhaps an Ed.D in education would suit you best.
+If you’re looking to earn a professional doctorate for an administrative role, then perhaps an Ed.D in organizational change and leadership would suit you best.
 This program is for individuals who want to be employed in leadership roles to implement change within their organization.

-This doctorate program prepares students for a career as teachers in public school settings, English programs, or community-based programs.
-Coursework will focus on curriculum and instruction theory, history of education, and examine philosophical theories of education.
+This doctorate program prepares students for careers in leadership roles in higher education.
+This includes deans, college presidents, provosts, and more.
+Coursework will focus on leadership in education, the history of higher education, and examine philosophical theories of higher education.

 TESOL International Association is an association of professionals who aim to advance the quality of English language teaching.
 They provide users with professional development, research, networking opportunities, and career options.